 Subdivision (g).-To eliminate reference to sections of the Act of June 15, 1917, c.
 30, which have been repealed by the Act of June 25, 1948, c.
-645, which enacted Title 18.

-Subdivision (a) is amended to provide that a search warrant may be issued only upon the request of a federal law enforcement officer or an attorney for the government.
+645, which enacted Title 18 eral law enforcement officer or an attorney for the government.
 The phrase "federal law enforcement officer" is defined in subdivision (h) in a way which will allow the Attorney General to designate the category of officers who are authorized to make application for a search warrant.
 The phrase "attorney for the government" is defined in rule 54.